Resources:

 Forestry is an integral industry for many developed and developing countries and forestry-related investments thus form a huge part of the capital assets of these countries.
 The UNFCCC has estimated that, globally, an additional USD 14 billion in financial flows will be required to address climate impacts in agriculture, forestry, and fisheries in 2030[1].
 For forestry more specifically, UNEP estimates that USD 17-33 billion per year is required to achieve a 50% reduction in deforestation by 2030.
 A clear understanding of what sorts of investments are consistent with improving the climate resilience of forestry assets will allow bond investors to quickly determine the environmental credentials of forest-related green bonds.

-The Forestry Criteria lay out the requirements that forestry infrastructure assets or projects must meet to be eligible for inclusion in a Certified Climate Bond.
+These Criteria lay out the requirements that assets or projects must meet to be eligible for inclusion in a Certified Climate Bond.
 The bond must also meet the reporting and transparency requirements of the overarching Climate Bonds Standard in order to receive Certification.

-The type of forestry projects which can receive Certification are:
+The type of projects which can receive Certification are:

-Development of the Forestry Criteria originally began through development of Land Use Criteria.
+Development of the Criteria originally began through scoping and testing criteria for wider Land Use.
 However, it was decided that to improve the ambition of each the Criteria, the land sector should be tackled by several separate criteria.
-Development of the Forestry Criteria followed.
+Development of the Forestry, Land Conservation and Restoration Criteria with a separate Criteria for Agriculture followed.

 Forestry Criteria Technical Working Group Members